brycecorbitt/ECE2029_Metronome/README.md

 # ECE2029_Metronome
-Metronome Code for the Basys3.
+Metronome code for the Basys3.
 Final project for WPI's ECE2029 course.